dsyer/spring-boot-repl/README.md

 		java -jar target/spring-boot-repl-1.0.0.BUILD-SNAPSHOT.jar

+You can quit shell by issuing the `quit` command.

 ### Using the shell

 To use the shell, you type the commands for the Spring Boot CLI like you would if you were running it with the `spring` command: